17 But “he who glories, let him glory in the Lord.” 18 For not he who commends himself is approved, but whom the Lord commends.

 “he who glories [boasts],

 The false apostles boasted in their remarkable achievements.
-If one is to brag, it is to do it with a limitation (Ps 20:7; 34:2).
+If one were to boast, then he should “glory in the LORD”—to boast with a limitation (Ps 20:7; 34:2).

 let him glory in the Lord.”